cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ![Models list with SiamMask](/images/models_list_with_siammask.png)

-After that go to [new task page](http://localhost:8080/tasks/create) and create one with [the video file][vtest-avi].
+After that, go to the [new task page](http://localhost:8080/tasks/create) and create one with [the video file][vtest-avi].
 You can choose any task name, any labels, and even another video file if you like.
 In this case `Remote sources` option was used to specify the video file.
 Press `submit` button at the end to